pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - X Special + EQ
 - Blizzard
 - EQ x3
-> If miss Golbat into Haze kill it with TB x2 then use X Speed on Arbok if 25-60 HP or yolo
+> If miss Golbat into Haze kill it with TB x2 then use X Speed on Arbok if 25-60 HP or Super Potion or yolo.
-> note: must yolo on 25-60 hp if you only have 2 X-Specials left (or super potion if far ahead)

 ## LANCE SPLIT

-Before Lance
+**MENU Before Lance**
-Use Elixer and heal accordingly
+- Use Elixer and heal accordingly:
+4-5
-4-5	Super Potion x2 & Potion x2
+  + Super Potion x2 & Potion x2
+6-25
-6-25	Super Potion x2 & Potion
+  + Super Potion x2 & Potion
+26
-26	Super Potion x2  & Potionx0-1 (skip potion if desperate for timesave)
+  + Super Potion x2  & Potionx0-1 (skip potion if desperate for timesave)
+27-48
-27-48	Super Potion x2
+  + Super Potion x2
+49-56
-49-56	Super Potion & Potion x2
+  + Super Potion & Potion x2
+57-76
-57-76	Super Potion & Potion
+  + Super Potion & Potion
+77-98
-77-98	Super Potion
+  + Super Potion
+99-106
-99-106	Potion x2
+  + Potion x2
+107-125
-107-125	Potion
+  + Potion
+126+
-126+	Don't Heal
+  + Don't Heal

 Lance:
 - X Special + TB (if hydro pump misses you can stall with EQ or an X-Acc if you have 2)